“Hanging one scoundrel, it appears, does not deter the next. Well, what of it? The first one is at least disposed of.”

-Execution by hanging was the most popular legal and extralegal form of putting criminals to death in the United States from its beginning.
-Brought over to the states from our English ancestors, the method actually originated in Persia (now Iran) about 2,500 years ago.
-Hanging soon became the method of choice for most countries, as it produced a highly visible deterrent by a simple method.
-It also made a good public spectacle, considered important during those times, as viewers looked above them to the gallows or tree to watch the punishment.
-Legal hangings, practiced by the early American colonists, were readily accepted by the public as a proper form of punishment for serious crimes like theft, rape, and murder.
-It was also readily practiced for activities that are not considered crimes at all today, such as witchcraft, sodomy and concealing a birth.
+Execution by hanging was the most popular legal and extralegal form of putting criminals to death in the United States.
+Brought over to the States from our English ancestors, the method originated in Persia (now Iran) about 2,500 years ago.
+Hanging soon became the method of choice for most countries, as it produced an obvious deterrent by a simple method.
+It also made a good public spectacle, considered necessary during those times, as viewers looked above them to the gallows or trees to watch the punishment.
+Legal hangings, practiced by the early American colonists, were readily accepted by the public as a proper punishment for serious crimes like theft, rape, and murder.
+It was also readily practiced for activities not considered crimes today, such as witchcraft, sodomy, and concealing a birth.

 For centuries, most hangings were carried out by the sheriff or legal entity of the town or county where the death sentence had been passed.
-Prisoner’s deaths were usually painful as most executioners were not proficient enough to know how to calculate the correct “drop” of the hangman’s noose to ensure breaking the neck, thus the victim usually died by strangulation.
-The use of gallows with a trap door did not become common practice until the 1870s.
-Prior to that, most were hanged from the branch of a tree, being turned off the back of a cart, or from a horse.
+Prisoner’s deaths were usually painful as most executioners were not proficient enough to calculate the correct “drop” of the hangman’s noose to ensure breaking the neck.
+Thus, the victim usually dies by strangulation.
+Using gallows with a trap door did not become common until the 1870s.
+Before that, most were hanged from a tree branch, turned off the back of a cart, or from a horse.

-Hangings began in the U.S. pretty much at the same time that settlements began to be formed in the “New World.”
-One of the first was a man by the name of John Billington who arrived with the original band of pilgrims at Plymouth Rock on the Mayflower in 1620.
-Allegedly, Billington was prone to blasphemous language, and during the journey over the ocean, the ship’s captain, Miles Standish, had Billington’s feet and neck tied together as an example of a sin-struck man possessed of a Devil’s tongue.
-But, that’s not what got him hanged, rather, it was but an unpleasant experience for the blasphemer.
-However, ten years later, Billington became the prime suspect in the murder of another settler by the name of John Newcomen.
+Hangings began in the U.S. when settlements started to be formed in the “New World.”
+One of the first was John Billington, who arrived with the original band of pilgrims at Plymouth Rock on the Mayflower in 1620.
+Allegedly, Billington was prone to profane language.
+During the journey over the ocean, the ship’s captain, Miles Standish, had Billington’s feet and neck tied together as an example of a sin-struck man possessed of a Devil’s tongue.
+But that’s not what got him hanged; it was an unpleasant experience for the blasphemer.
+However, ten years later, Billington became the prime suspect in the murder of another settler named John Newcomen.
 Soon, the man was summarily hanged by an angry mob of pilgrims in 1630.

-The earliest recorded female hanging in America was that of Jane Champion in 1632 in Virginia for an unknown offense.
-Up until the late 1640s hangings of men during these early pilgrim times were usually caused by sexual offenses such as sodomy or bestiality; and women were most often hanged for concealing a birth.
-However, this all began to change in 1647 when many began to be hung for practicing witchcraft.
+The earliest recorded female hanged in America was Jane Champion in 1632 in Virginia for an unknown offense.
+Up until the late 1640s, hangings of men during these early pilgrim times were usually caused by sexual offenses such as sodomy or beastiality, and women were most often hanged for concealing a birth.
+However, this all began to change in 1647 when many began to be hanged for practicing witchcraft.

-Culminating in 1692, both men and women were hanged after the notorious witchcraft trials in Salem, Massachusetts.
-One of these notorious cases was that of four-year-old Dorcas Goode who was convicted of witchcraft and sent to prison in 1692.
-She was the daughter of Sarah Goode, who was one of the first three people accused of witchcraft.
-Little Dorcas was taken to prison with her mother, and at one point she confessed to practicing witchcraft.
-It’s pretty certain that her mother told her to do that in an effort to save her life.
-As it turned out, Sarah Goode was hanged on July 19, 1692 and her little daughter stayed in prison for several more months.
-When she was finally released she had lost her mind.
-Later her father petitioned the authorities for help in taking care of her.
+Culminating in 1692, men and women were hanged after the notorious witchcraft trials in Salem, Massachusetts.
+One of these notorious cases was four-year-old Dorcas Good, convicted of witchcraft and sent to prison in 1692.
+She was the daughter of Sarah Good, who was one of the first three people accused of witchcraft.
+Little Dorcas was taken to prison with her mother, and she confessed to practicing witchcraft at one point.
+Her mother certainly told her to do that to save her life.
+As it turned out, Sarah Goode was hanged on July 19, 1692, and her little daughter stayed in prison for several more months.
+When she was finally released, she had lost her mind.
+Later, her father petitioned the authorities for help in taking care of her.

-It was during the American Revolution that the term lynch law originated with Colonel Charles Lynch, a Virginia planter and his associates, who began to make their own vigilante rules for confronting the British Tories, loyalists to England, and other criminal elements.
+During the American Revolution, the term ‘lynch law’ originated with Colonel Charles Lynch, a Virginia planter, and his associates, who began to make their own vigilante rules for confronting the British Tories, loyalists to England, and other criminal elements.

 This type of rough justice was also used regularly by whites against their African American slaves.
 Those white men who protested were often in danger of being lynched themselves.
 One such man was Elijah Lovejoy, editor of the Alton [Illinois] Observer, who was shot by a white mob after publishing articles criticizing lynching and advocating the abolition of slavery.